Africa

 Day 5

-The village of San Lorenzo Zinacantán on the other hand is very loyal to the Catholic faith and is known for its traditional textiles and indigenous population.
+San Lorenzo Zinacantán on the other hand is very loyal to the Catholic faith and is known for its traditional textiles and indigenous population.
 The men wear pink/red jackets with embroidery and tassels, and the women wear vivid pale blue shawls and navy skirts.
 Every day at midday, the women prepare a communal meal that the men eat in shifts.

 In these villages you can see backstrap weaving, taste a delicious tortilla (made by yourself and cooked on a hotplate over an open fire) and observe other aspects of village.
 If you are adventurous, you can try a shot of 'pox' - a very strong ancient Mayan alcoholic drink made from sugarcane flavoured with cinnamon and hibiscus flower.
-Lunch is for your own account today.
+Lunch is for your own account.

 Note: Please be aware it is regarded as very disrespectful to take photographs of indigenous people without their permission.
 They are particularly sensitive to inappropriate dress, so don’t wear shorts or revealing clothing.
 In Chamula you are not allowed to take photos inside the church.